AxelBrinck/Universal-BZip-Tool/readme.md

 ## Contributions

 Please if you feel that this project is missing something let me know!
-Im a little programmer here on GitHub and I want to learn from my mistakes!
+I'm a little programmer here on GitHub and I want to learn from my mistakes!
 Thank you very much! :heart: